sdlpal/sdlpal/docs/README.md

 To build the game, open the `android` directory through ***Android Studio***, and click `Make Project`.

 * NOTE: `android/app/src/main/java/org/libsdl/app` is a link to `3rd/SDL/android-project/app/src/main/java/org/libsdl/app`.
 Deal with it properly if your git system does not create link automatically.

-* NOTE: For Windows users, please put the repo in the root of a partition.
-A too long path may cause compilation to fail.
+* NOTE: For Windows users, please put the repo at the root of a disk partition.
+A long path may cause compilation to fail.

 Nintendo 3DS
 ------------